twny/arcana-aegis/README.md

 * **Inconsistent curation**: File names across the library are inconsistent, and there are cases of missing metadata.
 Some of the media files are also in outdated or bespoke formats.
+* **Scanned books with archaic scripts**: A significant portion of the books consists of scanned images packaged as PDFs.
+The text in these images is often handwritten, utilizing archaic scripts and pictographs, which makes Optical Character Recognition (OCR) impractical.
+* **Uncertain copyright status**: The legalities surrounding the public distribution of the materials in the library are not well-defined.
+  Determining the copyright status of these rare and old texts is a complex task, which raises concerns regarding the library's compliance with copyright laws and regulations.

 ## Future Goals